 Or you’d call directory assistance.
 These call centres used to get hundreds of thousands of calls per month, or even per week.
 They’d be quick calls, but the volume was staggering.

 So when the article said that the new voice recognition tech had a 5% success rate, this translated to thousands of calls being answered every day without human interaction – and therefore, with no cost.

 So, depending on how you measure success – it was hugely successful.

 I think targeted web ads must be going through something similar.
 It’s appallingly bad – but perhaps it’s better than blanket ads that are not targeted at all, so from that perspective, it’s very successful.

-But both examples from a user experience – not so great.
+But both examples from the user experience – not so great.

 Be careful in your Lean improvement projects that when you are measuring success, that you’re taking a holistic view and not just looking at the result you were hoping to improve.